alxdavids/ourbbg/content/post/ipswich.md

 ## A comeback

-In the stadium, it was the same as usual.
+Half time in the stands was the same as usual.
 Standing around waiting for the team to come out and finish off what they had started.
 In the dressing room, McClaren and Simpson had decided that the first half performance was beyond the pale.
-Demanding a switch to a 4-3-3 that would allow the midfield of Hughes and Bryson more license to attack with a defensive shield in behind, and a removal of the systematically poor Ben Davies for some more mobility on the wing.
-On came John Eustace for Conor Sammon and Mason Bennett for Ben Davies.
-On the face of it, potentially negative changes, but the foresight to release the midfield was to change the game.
+Demanding a switch to a 4-3-3 that would allow the midfield of Hughes and Bryson more license to attack with a defensive shield in behind, and the removal of the systematically poor Ben Davies for some more mobility on the wing.
+On came John Eustace for Conor Sammon, and Mason Bennett for Davies.
+On the face of it, potentially negative changes, but the foresight to coordinate the attack from the midfield was to change the game (and the subsequent seasons).
 A rousing team talk was reportedly given by Paul Simpson and away they went.

 ![Lineup after halftime](https://ourbaseballground.com/images/ipswich/ht.png)